Japanese-German Graduate Externship

 We are engaged in research to realize control of mechanical resonance characteristics by introducing a shape adaptive mechanism of mechanical components.
 In the development of EVs as one of our specific applications, vibration of the traction motor is generated by mechanical resonance of the stator with invariant shape for an inputted electrotromagnetic force.
 The shape adaptive mechanism attached to the stator appropriately controls the mechanical resonance characteristics according to the operating condition of the motor to reduce the vibration, which makes the motor quiet.

-C Ken-ichi Kakimoto Macroscale Continuum Modeling and FE Simulation of Electromechanical Coupling in Perovskite-Based Materials We are engaged in the research on applying environmentally friendly lead-free perovskite-type piezoelectric materials as vibration energy harvesting devices.
+Ken-ichi Kakimoto Macroscale Continuum Modeling and FE Simulation of Electromechanical Coupling in Perovskite-Based Materials We are engaged in the research on applying environmentally friendly lead-free perovskite-type piezoelectric materials as vibration energy harvesting devices.
 By analyzing through finite elemental approach and optimizing the process of energy conversion from mechanical deformation to electrical output, we will apply new modeling based on the full use of continuum mechanics to predict the electromechanical coupling of ferroelectrics.

-D Ken-ichi Kakimoto Additive Manufacturing of Cellular Lead-Free Ceramics We are engaged in the research on precision synthesis of porous ceramics with regularly arranged pores using laminated molding technology.
+Ken-ichi Kakimoto Additive Manufacturing of Cellular Lead-Free Ceramics We are engaged in the research on precision synthesis of porous ceramics with regularly arranged pores using laminated molding technology.
 By giving it lightness and flexibility, we aim to apply it to energy harvesting devices, etc., and we will design a microstructure that can maximize the function of converting vibration, heat, etc. existing in the environment into electric power.

-E Tomokatsu Hayakawa
+Tomokatsu Hayakawa

 Masashi Kato